-Operating your new model on DCC is the best way to get the most enjoyment out of all the state-of-the-art features that are built into the model whether yours is factory sound equipped or you have chosen to install a nonsound decoder.
-The first question in either case is: "How do I get started?"
-In this manual, we will be providing DCC instructions for factory sound equipped models.
+Operating your new model on DCC is the best way to get the most enjoyment out of all the state-of-the-art features that are built into the model whether yours is factory sound equipped or you have chosen to install a non-sound decoder.
+The first question in either case is:"How do I get started?"
+Below, we will be providing DCC instructions for factory sound equipped models.